Vasilisdm/UrlsAndRoutes/README.md

 * Define routes that match any number of URL segments
 * Restrict the URLs that a route can match
 * Define a route within a controller
+* Generate an anchor element with a URL
+* Provide values for routing segments Generate fully qualified URLs
+* Select a route to generate a URL
+* Generate a URL without an HTML element
+* Customize the routing system
+* Create a custom routing class
+* Break an application into functional sections

 ## Contributors
 [Vasileios Dimitriou](https://github.com/Vasilisdm)